 If the flywheel makes a very similar sound with every revolution, it's likely that the flywheel is rubbing against the belt cover here:

-To check if this is the problem, a simple test:
+To check if this is the problem:

 - Pedal the bike so the flywheel is spinning and making the noise.